NotRequiem/screenshare-tool/Screenshare Tool/checks/README.md

 > 13. Virtual Machines
 - Checks to detect if the Screenshare Tool is running under a Virtual Machine (this can be used for bypassers to autoclick).

+> 14. BAM
+- Checks to detect executed files with the Windows Registry.

+> 15. Eventlog
+- Checks to detect system time changes.
+- Checks to detect possible anti-forensic methods that would bypass the system time checks.

 > 14. Prefetch
 - Checks to detect executed files with Prefetch